We love French Guiana!

-- May be a little-visitedt territory, but if you care for nature and/or wildlife spotting, it is a top travel destination and you shouldn’t miss it.
+- French Guiana maybe a little-visited territory, but if you care for nature and/or wildlife spotting, it is a top travel destination and you shouldn’t miss it.
 You can easily spend a 3-week holiday here.
-Okay, we spent closer to 3 months (over various visits), but Coen and I have the tendency to not being able to leave once we fall in love with a place.
+Okay, we spent closer to 3 months (over various visits).

-- Has been one of our big surprises on our South America journey.
+- French Guiana has been one of our big surprises on our South America journey.
 This overseas department of France lies north of Brazil and east of Suriname.
 It has few people, lots of Amazon rainforest, a bit of savanna and a long and easily accessible coast along the Atlantic Ocean.

-- Offers a diversity of trails for hikers, fun outings for families with kids, and has numerous spots for birding, watching sea turtles or other wildlife.
+- French Guiana a diversity of trails for hikers, fun outings for families with kids, and has numerous spots for birding, watching sea turtles or other wildlife.
 Having said that, it is not a country for those who seek large or imposing museums or suchlike cultural places of interest.

-A specific reason to visit Cayenne (and Kourou) is the celebration of Carnival in February/March.
+A specific reason to visit Cayenne, the capital of French Guiana is the celebration of Carnival in February/March.
 With a four-day spectacle that includes different parades and a lot of partying until the early morning hours, this is one of the major carnival events in South America.